GENERAL SCHOOL INFORMATION

 Children must not leave the school during school hours unless they have permission from their teacher.

-Pickering Brook Primary School offers "Italian" to students in all years as our Languages Other Than English (LOTE) Program.
+Pickering Brook Primary School offers "Italian" to students in Years 1 to 6 as our Languages Other Than English (LOTE) Program.
 We have a specialist teacher of Italian who comes to the school once a week.

 Pickering Brook Primary School accepts students who turn four years of age before 30 June into our Kindergarten.
 Kindergarten students attend three full day sessions per week.